OptimalBits/castmill.com/src/features/unlimited-possibilities/unlimited-possibilities.md

 ---
 title: "Unlimited possibilities"
 description: "Castmill is an extensible platform allowing you to add custom widgets and new functionality that is required just for your project.
-There is no small or big feature we cannot add to the platform."
+If you can imagine it, we can add it to the platform."
 icon: "https://upload.wikimedia.org/wikipedia/en/8/81/ShawshankRedemptionMoviePoster.jpg"
 image: "/images/features/extensible.jpg"
 cover: "/images/features/extensible.jpg"
-type: "right"
+type: "left"
 tags: features
 date: 2022-03-18
 ---